spatie/laravel-translatable/README.md

 - First you should let the model implement the `Spatie\Translatable\Translatable` interface.
 It requires you to add the `getTranslatableFields`-method.
 It should return an array with names of columns that should be translatable.
 -Secondly you need to add the `Spatie\Translatable\HasTranslations`-trait.
-- Next you need to make sure you cast all translatable fieldnames to an array by adding them to the `casts` property.
+- Next you need to make sure you cast all translatable attributes to an array by adding them to the `casts` property.
-- Finally you should make sure that all translatable fieldnames are set to the `text`-datatype in you database.
+- Finally you should make sure that all translatable attributes are set to the `text`-datatype in you database.
 If your database supports `json`-columns, use that.

 ### Available methods

 #### Getting a translation

-The easiest way to get a translation for the current locale is to just get the property for the translated field.
+The easiest way to get a translation for the current locale is to just get the property for the translated attribute.
-For example (given that `name` is a translated field):
+For example (given that `name` is a translatable attribute):

 ```php
 $newsItem->name;